rba100/RedGate.Ipc/README.md

 ## Limitations

 Currently, service interfaces should not contain method overrides with the same number of arguments.
-For exmple the following interface is not currently supported by this RPC framework.
+For example the following interface is not currently supported by this RPC framework.

     public interface IReasonableButWontWork
 	{